patjouk/djangogirls_usbgenerator/README.rst

 What is it?
 -----------

-The USB generator is a script to download everything you need for the workshop in case there is no Internet.
+The USB generator is a script to download everything you need for a Django Girls' workshop in case there is no Internet.

 What's in it?
 -------------